rust-lang/rust/text/0000-simd-infrastructure.md

 ```

 The raw definitions are only checked for validity at monomorphisation
-time, ensure that `T` is a SIMD vector, `U` is the element type of `T`
+time, ensure that `T` is a SIMD vector, `Elem` is the element type of
-etc. Libraries can use traits to ensure that these will be enforced by
+`T` etc. Libraries can use traits to ensure that these will be
-the type checker too.
+enforced by the type checker too.

 This approach has some downsides: `simd_shuffle32` (e.g. `Simd32<u8>`
 on AVX, and `Simd32<u16>` on AVX-512) and especially `simd_shuffle64`